UWPCE-PythonCert/PythonCertDevel/source/modules/DictsAndSets.rst

 Think of it like  "real" dictionary, where the keys are the words, and the values are the definitions.

-Is the word "gullible" in the dictionary is asking if the key is in the dict.
+Is the word "gullible" in the dictionary? is asking if the key is in the dict.

 Getting something: (like indexing)
 ----------------------------------